WY-S/migration/AZ305_PART2.md

+30、ADF

+You have **100 Microsoft SQL Server Integration Services (SSIS) packages** that are configured to use 10 on-premises SQL Server databases as their destinations.
+You plan to migrate the 10 on-premises databases to Azure SQL Database.
+You need to recommend a solution to create Azure-SQL Server Integration Services (SSIS) packages.
+The solution must ensure that the packages can target the  SQL Database instances as their destinations.

+ B. Azure Data Factory

 26、AKS

 You need to deploy an Azure Kubernetes Service (AKS) solution that wi l use Windows Server 2019 nodes.
 The solution must meet the fo lowing requirements: